-- If you are dependent (addicted) to nicotine and want to quit smoking, there are medicines that can help.
+- If you are dependent on (addicted to) nicotine and want to quit smoking or vaping, there are medicines that can help.

 - Nicotine replacement therapy (NRT) is available over the counter.
-It helps to reduce nicotine cravings and withdrawal symptoms that can happen when you stop smoking.
+It helps to reduce the nicotine cravings and withdrawal symptoms that can happen when you stop smoking or vaping.

-- Prescription medicines can help make it easier for you to stop smoking.
+- Prescription medicines can help make it easier for you to stop smoking or vaping.

 - Most people can benefit from NRT or medicines to treat nicotine dependence, but it’s important to get medical advice before taking any medicines.